DONNA GEPHART -- Q & A

 Q: Why did you decide to write HOW TO SURVIVE MIDDLE SCHOOL?

-A: Middle school (also called Junior High in some places) was very hard for me . . . and for our sons . . . and for most people.
-When I was about thirteen and fourteen, I went from feeling deliriously happy to miserably depressed often in the same day . . . even in the same hour!
+A: Middle school (also called Junior High in some places) was very hard for me . . . and for our kids . . . and for most people.
+When I was about thirteen/fourteen, I went from feeling deliriously happy to miserably depressed often in the same day . . . even in the same hour!
 I wish someone had explained that it was just my hormones going a little crazy and they would calm down again.
 I wish someone told me that I didn't really "hate" my mother, but it was a normal part of adolescence to push away from her.
 I wish someone had told me I'd survive the acne, the braces and the crush on a cute guy who didn't like me.
 I want young people to know they are not the only ones having a hard time.
 I also want young people to know that they can get through middle school.
 So hang in there.
 It gets better.
 Much better.

 Q: Did you have a hamster, like in HOW TO SURVIVE MIDDLE SCHOOL?